Qwen

 queryStatement = sys.argv[1]

-# Define a function to generate text vectors.
+# Define the function for generating text vectors.

 def generate_embeddings(text):